AlexH-HankIT/phpietadmin-gui/README.md

 daemon live config.

 ## Compatibility
-Phpietadmin is tested on Debian 7 and 8.
+Phpietadmin is tested on 8.
 But it’s not limited to Debian.
 It should run just fine on any other linux distribution.

 ## Docs